shbhrsaha/markerwitz/README.md

 # markerwitz

 Markerwitz is a human-computer interface that uses pen movements over a surface to drive the cursor position.
 Our demonstration applies Markerwitz to Sutherland's Sketchpad.
+This was a final project by Dale Markowitz and Shubhro Saha for COS 583 (Great Moments in Computing) at Princeton University.

 Installation
 ===